18 Bird Names That Start With M

 15. Mountain Wagtail

-The next on m list of bird names that start with M is the Mountain Wagtail, and they are medium-sized, long-tailed birds in the same family as North American Pied Wagtails and European Pied Wagtails.
+The next on the list of bird names starting with M is the Mountain Wagtail, a medium-sized, long-tailed bird in the same family as North American and European Pied Wagtails.

 It is found throughout most of Africa south of the Sahara Desert.

-They are usually found near water sources, such as streams, rivers, lakes, and ponds.
+They are usually found near streams, rivers, lakes, and ponds.
 They like to perch on rocks or low branches overhanging water while they feed on insects and spiders.

-The African bird’s wingspan is about 20 inches, and can fly for about 45 miles an hour.
+The African bird’s wingspan is about 20 inches, and can fly 45 miles an hour.

 16. Mountain Chickadee